Ramya-Geethika/YardShare-YEG/README.md

 - Node.js
 - Express
-- EJS
-- bcrypt
-- body-parser
-- cookie-session
+- Create React Application

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm run start` command.
+- Run the client using the `npm run` command.